Updated for 2022

 19700 S. Bloomfield Ave., Cerritos, CA 90703

 Don Knabe Community Regional Park is a popular spot for families, because there is so much you can do in one spot.
 In addition to children’s play areas, basketball courts, swimming pools, picnic areas, a skate park, and tennis courts (just to name a few of the amenities), you’ll also find two fishing lakes there.

 The lakes are stocked with rainbow trout during winter and spring and catfish during the summer.
 In addition, you may also reel in largemouth bass, carp, or bluegill, among other varieties.

 4060 E. La Palma Ave., Anaheim, CA 92807

 Did you know you could go fishing in Anaheim?
 Well, you can, at Santa Ana River Lakes.
-The lake is stocked every week and is open six days a week – closed on Thursdays for stocking fish.
-Fish species vary by season but include rainbow trout, catfish, bass, tilapia, and more.
-No fishing license required.
+The lakes are stocked every week and are open six days a week — they’re closed on Thursdays for stocking fish.
+Fish species you can find there vary by season, but include rainbow trout, catfish, bass, tilapia, and more.
+No fishing license is required.
 Check the website for all the details and prices.